M-Croghan/GA-Interapt-Project-1/README.md

 ## :warning: ISSUES & SOLUTIONS :bulb:
 ### Resolved :thumbsup:
 1. *Building the Layout*
-    - If there were to be a single issue chosen as the most significant problem during this project it would have been organizing the layout of the game through HTML & CSS.
+    - A major issue chosen as the most significant problem during this project it would have been organizing the layout of the game through HTML & CSS.
 Typically, these aspects of web development are seen as relatively straight forward, however this project reminded me that beautiful front end work is very much an artform.
     In an effort to steer myself away from blindly moving through the project by way of _'trial & error'_, I used some simple